Imperal Docs

 Pitfall 1 — declaring two slot="right" panels and expecting both to appear simultaneously.

-Pitfall 2 — trying to configure right_panel.tabs in the manifest.
+Pitfall 2 — trying to configure tabs in the manifest.

-There is no right_panel.tabs field honored by the current panel host.
+There is no manifest field for right-panel tabs.
 Tab navigation must be wired entirely within your UINode tree.

 Pitfall 3 — not passing item_id when switching tabs.